 DOTA 2 Reborn Hardware Performance Benchmark

 The engine improves physics and cloth systems and supports OpenGL natively.
-It also capable of, according to Valve, driving modern machines to their limits and can take advantage of available CPU Cores, 64-Bit Operating Systems and memory, while still playable on older hardware.
-Our first DOTA 2 benchmarks showed that DOTA 2 is playable even on lower hardware.
+It is also capable of (according to Valve) driving modern machines to their limits and can take advantage of available CPU Cores, 64-Bit operating systems, and memory, while still being playable on older hardware.
+Our first DOTA 2 benchmarks showed that DOTA 2 is playable even on lower-end hardware.
 Now we test DOTA 2 Reborn and see how it performs on different kind of systems.

 Test System and Requirements

 |Processor||Intel i5-3470 3.GHz Quad-core (3.4 – 3.6 GHz Boost)||Intel dual core or AMD at 2.8 GHz|